photoprism/photoprism/podman-systemd/README.md

 You are going to need 4 directories, 1 for the database container (`database`) and 3 for the webserver container (`originals`, `import`, `storage`).

-(In case you want to create any of these directories elsewhere or want to name them differently, you'll have to adjust the config; detailed instructions below below)
+(In case you want to create any of these directories elsewhere or want to name them differently, you'll have to adjust the config; detailed instructions below)

 ```shell
 mkdir ~/{database,originals,import,storage}